kjljixx/brawlElo/README.md

 # BrawlElo
 BrawlElo is a Brawl Stars ESports data analysis/statistics tool to analyze the strength of different teams.
 It is essentially a wrapper around [Ordo](https://github.com/michiguel/Ordo).

-The data used is taken from [here](https://github.com/idouab/bsc-2025-raw).
+The data used is a [modified version](https://github.com/kjljixx/bsc-2025-raw) of the data from [here](https://github.com/idouab/bsc-2025-raw).

 I kind of expect there to be bugs, so please make an issue on GitHub if you happen to find one.